joomla/coding-standards/manual/appendices/analysis.md

 Here are some other tools available to developers who are planning to submit source code to the project.

-### PhpStorm Code Style Scheme
+### Set up the codesniffer

-See in the documentation https://docs.joomla.org/Joomla_CodeSniffer#PhpStorm
+See in the documentation https://docs.joomla.org/Joomla_CodeSniffer